ooichinchun/Microchannel-Designs/ProcessDesigns/Readme.md

 1) **downsize_array(input_array)** downsizes the physical fields {u, v, p, T} from 512 x 256 to 128 x 128
 2) **downsize_ls(input_ls_array, output_folder)** saves the VOF as a 512 x 256 image.
 Downsizing can be adjusted within the function

-### Step 4: Resize generated images from ML model back to VOF images with correct size for Visualization and as input_XXXXX.dat files for numerical simulation
+### Step 4: Resize VOF images to desired size for Input into Conditional Design Model and create numpy arrays with inlet pipe counts

-[resize_generated_image_to_vof.py](https://github.com/ooichinchun/Microchannel-Designs/blob/main/ProcessDesigns/resize_generated_image_to_vof.py) has been created to use PIL libraries to do image downsizing, saving of VOF .png images and creation of input_XXXXX.dat files for numerical simulation.

-Current script has not been tested.

-### Step 5: Resize generated images from ML model back to VOF images with correct size for Visualization and as input_XXXXX.dat files for numerical simulation

 [n_pipes_counter.py](https://github.com/ooichinchun/Microchannel-Designs/blob/main/ProcessDesigns/n_pipes_counter.py) has been created to use PIL libraries to do image re-sizing and creation of matching arrays for input into conditional diffusion model.

 Input and output folders need to be defined.

 Image size required depends on the required array size input for the conditional diffusion model.
+Value is a constant corresponding to number of inlets into the domain.

+### Step 5: Resize generated images from ML model back to VOF images with correct size for Visualization and as input_XXXXX.dat files for numerical simulation

+[resize_generated_image_to_vof.py](https://github.com/ooichinchun/Microchannel-Designs/blob/main/ProcessDesigns/resize_generated_image_to_vof.py) has been created to use PIL libraries to do image downsizing, saving of VOF .png images and creation of input_XXXXX.dat files for numerical simulation.

+Current script has not been tested.